ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 outline: [0, 5]
 ---

-# Tutorial - Tutorial - Token transfer and Uniq purchase transactions
+# Tutorial - Token transfer and Uniq purchase transactions

 This tutorial will demonstrate how to use the Ultra toolkit for sending asset (transfer) and purchasing Uniq interact with Ultra the blockchain.